VIDEO: Goats removed from SC’s ‘Goat Island’ ahead of Isaias

 MURRELLS INLET, S.C.
-(WNCN) — The goats on a small island south of Myrtle Beach have been taken to a safe spot ahead of Tropical Storm Isaias’ landfall later Monday.
+(WNCN) — Goats on a small island south of Myrtle Beach have been taken to a safe spot ahead of Tropical Storm Isaias’ landfall later Monday.

 The goats are put on the island in Murrells Inlet in order to keep the underbrush down, WMBF reports.